Chen Ming-chang: Blacklist Studio: Protest songs in Taiwanese

 In 1987, martial law was lifted in Taiwan after nearly 40 years, and Taiwan entered a new era.
 At the time, Chen Ming-chang was working as a manufacturing assistant at Four Seas Records (四海唱片) along with Wang Ming-hui (王明輝), Chen Chu-hui (陳主惠) and Lin Wei-je (林煒哲), where they talked about working on something themselves.
 According to Chen:

 They formed the group Blacklist Studio and in 1989 released alternative Taiwanese rock album "Songs of Madness" (抓狂歌) with Rock Records.
-Each song reflected a social reality of the time: "Taxi" (計程車) and "Dad's Words" (阿爸的話) were about everyday life for the people, and the song "A-Tsao Democracy" (民主阿草) was a political satire about the "Thousand Year National Assembly" (referring to the fact that the most of the seats in the National Assembly, representing various provinces in China, were essentially made to be permanent members).
+Each song reflected a social reality of the time: "Taxi" (計程車) and "Dad's Words" (阿爸的話) were about everyday life for the people, and the song "A-Tsao Democracy" (民主阿草) was a political satire about the "Thousand Year National Assembly" (referring to the fact that most of the seats in the National Assembly, representing various provinces in China, were essentially made to be permanent members).
 Beyond reflecting the social situation of the time, the band opened new possibilities for Taiwanese language music by experimenting with styles such as rap, folk, and rock, as opposed to the sentimental ballads which had typified Taiwanese music in the past.

 The album was released close to election season, and the Kuomintang prohibited its broadcast.
 Though it was praised by critics, it was not a commercial success.
 Later, Chen Ming-chang would say: "We were prepared to be arrested or taken away but we still wanted to see whether the lifting of martial law was real or not."